 No matter how diligent the work a professional has been in designing the best system if his/her work is altered in a way that would negatively affect its performance.
 Clients should understand the importance of maintaining the main designers involved in the process all the way to the completion of the project.
 No one would be so interested and care about the design integrity as the group responsible for developing and testing the concept.
 Of course, apart from the client.

 What are the Key Factors to Consider while Designing and Installing Fenestration?

 As mentioned before, a façade is part of the overall building system that needs to perform holistically.
-The principles and goals that guided the design and detailing process needs to be executed and materialized by the time the fenestration is installed.
+The principles and goals that guide the design and detailing process need to be executed and materialized by the time the fenestration is installed.
 There are lot of forces that might impact this final stage – the installation.

 The Congress Center Located Towards the North West Side of the Expo District Along the Cultural Axis

 For instance, for the competition for Jeddah Tower, many years ago, it was clearly noted that competitors would obtain additional points for a scheme that was understood as feasible – not too complex to build to build.
 We used our experience in our first “tallest” building, learnt from that process and delivered a scheme with that goal in mind.
 Knowing the limitations and the objectives early on is a key factor in the delivery of a successful project.

 What One Piece of Advice would you give to Young and Upcoming Professionals?

 Be always open and willing to learn.
 At no moment, we should feel that we know enough.
 Not after doing one great building, not after you did 10.
 There is always room to learn, to improve, and to advance the profession.
 Great ideas are based on serving society, inspiring the community and protecting the environment.
 Great leaders are attracted to such ideas because they enhance the development of their countries improve their countries and move them forward in a sustainable way.